How to select a power source for kWeld spot welder

 Option 2:

 If portability is required, it may be a better choice to select an appropriate LIPO (lithium polymer) battery.
 These are used in the RC world and can provide the needed jolt of energy despite their small and light form factor.
 The downsides to this option are that, unlike lead acid batteries, providing maximum power is harder on the battery and LIPO batteries tend not to last as long.
 Once they swell up, they should be discarded responsibly and replaced.
 LIPO batteries can be quite expensive and require specialized chargers.
 They are also known to catch fire and special precautions must be taken to avoid burning down the house.
+Keeping your batteries in a fireproof bag and not charging them when unattended are examples good practices.

 Option 3: